polyaxon/polyaxon/site/docs/core/introduction/concepts.md

 ### Service

-A `service` allows to run dashboards, apps, and apis.
+A `service` allows to run dashboards, apps, and APIs.

 A service can be: